LocoMH/TaskmasterSuite/README.md

 ## Quickstart
 All you need to do is
-- have a Windows computer (exception: you are capable of running a python application yourself in which case you can check out the section `Mac and Linux support` below),
+- have a Windows computer (exception: you are capable of running a python application yourself in which case you can check out the section [`Mac and Linux support`](https://github.com/LocoMH/TaskmasterSuite#mac-and-linux-support) below),
 - download the files from the [latest release](https://github.com/LocoMH/TaskmasterSuite/releases/latest),
 - extract the downloaded files to an arbitrary location on your computer and finally
 - run `server.exe`.
 The next steps will be displayed in a window which opens.
 There are two websites: The assistant screen and the audience screen.
 The assistant screen controls the audience screen.
 That's really all.

 Note that this application was tested on Windows 10 and an up-to-date version of Chrome browser.
 There are no known incompatibility issues, though the older a browser/operating system is, the less likely it is to run smoothly.
+Make sure to check out the [`FAQs below`](https://github.com/LocoMH/TaskmasterSuite#faqs) first before filing an issue.

 ## Description of assistant screen
 - Top left corner: This is either a red cross or a green check mark, letting you know whether the website is connected to the server which you are running (`server.exe`).